xpjllk38324/Container-Security-Scanning-Service/Practices/Task8/AdamTerlo/readme.md

 # Practice 8

-Here are the solutions for KWIC and 8Q.
+Here are the solutions for KWIC and 8Q with their reports.